withastro/docs/src/pages/en/tutorial/0-introduction/index.md

 ### Tracking your progress

-At the end of each lesson, there is a checklist for moving on so you can be sure you are familiar with the knowledge and skills covered on each page.
-If you choose to complete these checklists, your progress will be visible on the Progress Status page.
+At the end of each section, there is a checklist for moving on so you can be sure you are familiar with the knowledge and skills covered on each page.
+If you choose to complete these checklists, your progress will be visible in the tutorial navigation sidebar.
 (This is only set in your browser's local storage, and is not available elswhere.
-No data is stored by Astro.)
+No data is sent to, nor stored by Astro.)

-## Intermission

 ### Checklist for moving on